Kavi-Gupta/FTC-48-Portofolio/readme.md

 * Implemented code to detect our object using a USB-linked camera

 * Worked with experts in the field to imporve our model's accuracy

+### Other

+* I would take take the initiative to take the robot home the day before meets and work into the early morning in order to bring it to a working state

+* I'm currently working on being an FTC lead

+* In order to better prepare next year's 9th graders for FTC, I'm hosting a summer workshop to train them in CAD and programming